Andonome/lk/data/recfiles/nginx_logs.md

 ---
-title: "nginx logs with recfiles"
+title: nginx logs with recfiles
-tags: [ "data", "recfiles", "logs" ]
+tags:
+- data
+- recfiles
+- logs
-requires: [ "recfiles", "nginx" ]
+requires:
+- recfiles
+- nginx
 ---

 The standard `nginx` log format has such a lack of consistency or meaning that you might squint your face into a whirlpool making sense of them: